tom42/agbpack/doc/HUFFMAN.md

 the root node.
 The root node is implicitly assumed to be an internal node.

+### Tree size

+As mentioned, the first halfword of the serialized huffman tree contains the tree size byte, let's call it TSB.
+It is an unsigned 8 bit value.
+The tree size in bytes is given by 2 * (TSB + 1).

+The maximum tree size is therefore 2 * (255 + 1) = 512 bytes.

+A huffman tree for N symbols always contains 2 * N - 1 nodes.

+For 8 bit wide symbols, N=256, which yields 2 * 256 - 1 = 511 nodes.
+Since each node occupies one byte, the maximum tree size of 512 bytes is just enough to hold a tree for 256 symbols plus the tree size byte.

+After the serialized tree the encoded bitstream follows.
+The encoded bitstream must be word aligned.
+This means that padding bytes may be required between the serialized tree and the encoded bitstream.
+These padding bytes must be contained in the size specified by the TSB.
+In other words, the tree size in bytes must be a multiple of 4 bytes and the TSB should always have an odd value, and the last 2 bytes of a serialized tree may be unused.

+Note that the GBA BIOS relies on the bitstream being word aligned.
+It processes the bitstream a word at a time.
+If the bitstream is misaligned, the decoder, running on an ARM CPU, will produce garbage.

 ### Format of internal nodes

 TODO: describe it (What about the offset?)